 If a small hazer doesn’t cut it, you’ve got a couple of options.
 The first is that, if you have the problem of a “hazeless spot” on one side of the stage or another that you can’t get rid of, you can go ahead and get a second small hazer.

 But if the small hazer is just too small for the room, it’s time to upgrade to a bigger hazer.
-I highly recommend Chauvet’s newer Hurricane 3D hazer, which has twice the output of the old model, and looks really good!
+Check the links above in this post for exact product recommendations.

 The last concept I want to touch on is the world of fire alarms.

-Water based hazers are more likely to set off fire alarms, but every fire alarm system is different.
-If you have beam type detectors, for example, most hazers will set off the alarm system.
+While water based hazers are more likely to set off fire alarms, every fire alarm system is different.
+If you have optical/beam type detectors, for example, most hazers will set off the alarm system.

 Other types of alarms will be set off by different levels of haze.
 The only real way to be safe is to work with your alarm company and local fire department to figure out what is the best practice for using haze.

 Many localities will help you to work with you alarm company to turn your alarms to silent, allowing a staff member to monitor the alarms, and make sure there are no real fires.
 Some venues will allow you to use haze without shutting off the alarms because they know it won’t cause problems.

 Never, ever disable your fire alarms or turn them to silent without the blessing of your fire department.
 This is how people die every year and tragedies happen.